-Place the beef in a large bowl, add chilli powder(2 tbs), turmeric(1tsp), coriander(1and 1/2tbs), tamarind juice(1tbs), salt, sugar(1tsp), a few slices of onions, green chillies and tomato(optional)to the beef.
+Place the beef in a large bowl, add chilli powder(2 tbs), turmeric(1tsp), coriander(1and 1/2tbs), curry powder(1 tsp), tamarind juice(1tbs), salt, sugar(1tsp), a few slices of onions, green chilies and tomato(optional)to the beef.

 Mix all the ingredients well with the beef until the spices are completely coating them.

-Using your hands is preferable but if you are sensitive to red chilli, I would suggest using disposable gloves(you have been warned).
+Using your hands is preferable but if you are sensitive to red chili, I would suggest using disposable gloves(you have been warned).